National Shrine of St Therese: History

 The original and first National Shrine to St. Therese began at St. Cyril's Church in Chicago in 1923, as devotion to the Little Flower was growing.
-Because of her great popularity, it was moved to the larger St. Clara's Church in the Englewood neighborhood of Chicago.
+The shrine held novenas to St. Thérèse every Tuesday.
+Because of her great popularity, it was moved to the larger St. Clara's Church in the Woodlawn neighborhood of Chicago.
 The Tuesday novenas drew thousands of devoted friends.
-During this time, relics and personal effects of this new Saint (she was canonized in 1925) were received from the Carmelites Nuns of Lisieux in gratitude for the support the Carmelite Province of the Most Pure of Mary gave for her beatification and canonization.
+During this time, relics and personal effects of the new saint, who was canonized in 1925, were received from the Carmelites Nuns of Lisieux in gratitude for the support the Carmelite Province of the Most Pure of Mary gave for her beatification and canonization.